 The maximum tax rate allowed by law is .0540 (5.4 %), except for employers participating in the Short Time Compensation Program.
 The 5.4% rate is can be earned, or it can be assigned to employers who have delinquencies greater than one year and to those employers who fail to produce all work records requested because of an audit.
 Rate notices are mailed to all contributing employers each year.
 You may appeal your tax rate within 20 days from the date of notification (date printed on Form RT-20, Reemployment Tax Rate Notice).

 The minimum and maximum tax rates, effective January 1, 2016, are as follows (based on annual salary up to $7,000 per employee):

-In 2012, legislation was passed to allow employee leasing companies (ELCs) to elect by July 2, 2012 to report and pay tax due for 2013 using the tax rate for each client.
-Employee leasing companies that are newly licensed on or after July 1, 2012, have 30 days from the date of licensure to notify the Department of Revenue of their election.
+Newly licensed employee leasing companies (ELCs) may elect to report and pay tax due using the tax rate for each client.
+ELCs have 30 days from the date of licensure to notify the Department of Revenue of their election.
 Find out more about employee leasing companies and reemployment tax.